emily1618/Data-Portfolio/CHEATSHEET/README.md

 ## SQL
 - Ensure data integrity: only the data you want entered is entered, and only certain users are able to enter data into the database.
 - Ensure domains: set of values following documentations, consistent data types
+- Normalization is important so the data can follow logical route and query efficiently.
+Without normalization, database systems can be inaccurate, slow, and inefficient.
+Four GOALS:
+  -  arranging data into logical groupings such that each group describes a small part of the whole;
+  -  minimizing the amount of duplicate data stored in a database;
+  -  organizing the data such that, when you modify it, you make the change in only one place;
+  -  building a database in which you can access and manipulate the data quickly and efficiently without compromising the integrity of the data.

 - LIKE This allows you to perform operations similar to using WHERE and =, but for cases when you might not know exactly what you are looking for.
   -  frequently used with %
   -  % is a wildcard, eg: `WHERE name LIKE %google%` is any characters, then contain the text 'google', then any characters after